 Tricks to differentiate a real discount from a fake one in AliExpress

-Second option: On Friday swing by our 11 11 article and use the price checker that we are preparing.
+First option: On Friday swing by our 11 11 article and use the price checker that we are preparing.
 Basically, just add the URL of the product and if we have it stored in our bata base it will tell you the % price change vs the lowest price that the product has been at.

-Third option: Again, swing by the 11 11 post and take a look at our discount finder.
+Second option: Again, swing by the 11 11 post and take a look at our discount finder.
 Just write down the name of the product you are looking for and we will only show you the products in AliExpress on the 11 11 that are cheaper than usual.
 We recommend it, we are finding products that cost up to 70% less than the lowest price we found.